 German Dishes Not on the Food Tour in Berlin

 As mentioned above, the food tour in Berlin covers just one region of German cuisine.
 In Hamburg, I had the idea that the main meal would be hamburgers.
 They did serve amazing hamburgers, but as a port city, it was more popular to order a fish sandwich.
-Laura went with a coalfish sandwich, while I went with the salmon.
-Both were really delicious with a huge amount of fresh fish.
-The restaurant we got our sandwich at is called Brücke 10, on the recommendation and sponsorship of the tourism board.
+I went with the salmon which had a huge amount of fresh fish.
+The restaurant I got my sandwich at is called Brücke 10, on the recommendation and sponsorship of the tourism board.

 There’s a lot of debate whether Germany or the USA invented the hamburger.
-Either way, we found some seriously delicious burgers in Germany.
-In Berlin, we stopped at a tiny shack called Burgermeister Schlesisches Tor located under a bridge.
+Either way, I found some seriously delicious burgers in Germany.
+In Berlin, I stopped at a tiny shack called Burgermeister Schlesisches Tor located under a bridge.
 I’ve eaten burgers all my life and all over the world, but I can honestly say this one stood out as one of the best I’ve ever eaten!
-I know Berlin is cheap, but it’s still hard to believe that the burgers only cost us $5 each!
+I know Berlin is cheap, but it’s still hard to believe that the burgers only cost me $5!

-We also tried a highly-rated hamburger restaurant in Hamburg (as you do) called Otto’s Burger.
-There were two locations, one just down the street from our Superbude Hotel, and another in the center of town.
-The one near our hotel was closed by the time we arrived, so we went to the other location a couple days later.
+I also tried a highly-rated hamburger restaurant in Hamburg (as you do) called Otto’s Burger.
+There were two locations, one just down the street from my Superbude Hotel, and another in the center of town.
+The one near my hotel was closed by the time I arrived, so I went to the other location a couple days later.
 Their burgers were a little more expensive ($10), but getting a massive, homemade burger covered in oozing raclette cheese and caramelized onions was a whole different level of divine!

-There were several more dishes we had in Germany, including many from other cuisines.
-Perhaps I just got lucky choosing good restaurants, but we didn’t have a single meal that we didn’t thoroughly enjoy!
+There were several more dishes I had in Germany, including many from other cuisines.
+Perhaps I just got lucky choosing good restaurants, but I didn’t have a single meal that I didn’t thoroughly enjoy!
 I often say I travel primarily for the different types of food around the world.
 Well, I’d consider living in Germany for a few months just to be able to experience their delicious cuisine every day.